The opposition to smart meters in Arizona

 The opposition spreads

 The year 2013 saw the resistance spread further into the mainstream.
 There were by then many other problems under debate, such as the cost and lack of benefits to those paying for the meters, the possibility for hackers to leave entire cities in the dark, and using the meters to spy on people.
-Three attorney generals (Connecticut, Illinois and Michigan) as well as the federal Government Accounting Office (GAO) issued critical statements.
+Three attorneys general (Connecticut, Illinois and Michigan) as well as the federal Government Accounting Office (GAO) issued critical statements.
 The grass-roots resistance had spread to many states cross the country.

 In Arizona, several local politicians contacted the Corporation Commission after hearing from many concerned citizens.